-- (a) Proclaims 16 June to be the International Day of Family Remittances, - (b) Invites all governments, private sector entities, civil society representatives and inter-governmental and non-governmental organizations to undertake special efforts in observance of this Day, - (c) Focuses attention on the receiving end of family remittances, and the need to capitalize on their potential to further help meet the economic, social and environmental challenges confronting developing countries, particularly in rural areas, - (d) Encourages the private sector to facilitate the sending of remittances and to link these flows to a range of financial services and products for migrants and their families, - (e) Invites civil society organizations to bring forward initiatives based on synergies and partnerships with international organizations, governments and the private sector, that enhance the development impact of remittances in communities of origin.
+- (a) Proclaims 16 June to be the International Day of Family Remittances, - (b) Invites all governments, private-sector entities, civil society representatives and inter-governmental and non-governmental organizations to undertake special efforts in observance of this Day, - (c) Focuses attention on the receiving end of family remittances, and the need to capitalize on their potential to further help meet the economic, social and environmental challenges confronting developing countries, particularly in rural areas, - (d) Encourages the private sector to facilitate the sending of remittances and to link these flows to a range of financial services and products for migrants and their families, - (e) Invites civil society organizations to bring forward initiatives based on synergies and partnerships with international organizations, governments and the private sector, that enhance the development impact of remittances in communities of origin. - (f) Calls upon the United Nations General Assembly to endorse the observance of this day.